 Open a command prompt (Terminal on Linux or Mac and Command Prompt or GitBash on Windows) and navigate to the directory where the new file is saved.
-Use the command ls to list the files and folders in the current directory, pwd to print the working directory, and cd to change directories.
+Use the command ls (or DIR on Windows) to list the files and folders in the current directory, pwd (CD, on Windows) to print the working directory, and cd to change directories.

 '''

+Print the working directory.

 $ pwd

-Print the working directory.

 /Users/Guest

 List the files and folders here.

 $ ls

+Pictures

 Desktop

 Documents

 Downloads

-Pictures

 Music

+Navigate to a different folder.

 $ cd Documents

-Navigate to a different folder.

 $ pwd

 /Users/Guest/Documents

 Check to see that the file is here.

 $ ls

 python_intro.py

 '''